 Arguably the oldest-known animal fibre, wool is composed of a natural protein called keratin – the same protein found in human hair – with a small amount of calcium, sodium and fat.
 The surface of each fibre is covered in scales, which are important in making felts and traditional woollen cloths.

 Caring for your Merino wool blanket and products:

 Since wool is naturally repellent to dirt, most wool blankets do not need regular washing.
 Instead, wool blankets can be shaken and brushed.

 Take your blanket outside and shake it hard a few times.

 Step 2: Get Out the Dirt

-Then bring it back inside and hang it up in an area where there is air flow to let more dirt fall out.
+Then bring it back inside and hang it up in an area where there is airflow to let more dirt fall out.

 Step 3: Brush It

 After a few hours, lay the blanket flat on the ground and brush it with a soft-bristle fabric brush.
 Make sure to brush down the length of the blanket so the bristles are all laying in the same direction.
-Brushing in multiple directions will damage the fibers.
+Brushing in multiple directions will damage the fibres.